rhpo/life.js/docs/README.md

 });
 ```

 + Here!
-We created our first shape, and it can drop too, nice. let's take outselfs to the next Step.
+We created our first shape, and it can drop too, nice. let's take ourselfs to the next Step.

 <h1 name="controls">&bull; 🕹️ Controls</h1>
-Hi again! glad you made it till here.
+Hi again!
+Glad you made it until here.

 We will learn how to make your object move using ***specific Keys***, easy, just follow
 what I do.

-+ Remeber the ***main function*** that we wrote last time?
++ Remember the ***main function*** that we wrote last time?
 We will now use it to get the ***key states***
 of the game, we will check if keys are *pressed*, if so, move the shape to the specific direction.
 We will do so by using the ``World.key.isPressed(keyString)`` function.